vigetlabs/microcosm/docs/guides/01-overview.md

 Microcosm distinguishes itself from traditional Flux in a number of ways:

-**A microcosm owns all state.** Stores and actions are collections of pure functions; they have no data of their own.
-They tell a Microcosm how it should transform itself from one state to the next.
+**Data is kept in one place.** Stores and actions are collections of pure functions; they have no state of their own.
+They provide instructions for how a microcosm how it should update itself.

 **Microcosm is a transactional system**.
 Microcosm keeps track of all outstanding actions and operates on them sequentially as they resolve, in the order they were originally invoked.